Set up a Connection

 - Complete the connection form

-- Test if the connection works, if it works, save it, if not, check the form or your setup.
+- Test if the connection works.
+If it works, save it; if it does not, check the form or your setup.

 Go to connections